dfelinto/blender-manual/manual/advanced/scripting/security.rst

 Blender provides a number of ways to control whether scripts from a blend-file are allowed to automatically execute.

-First of all, the File Browser has the option **Trusted Source** which you can use on a case-by-case basis to control auto execution.
+First, the File Browser has the option **Trusted Source** which you can use on a case-by-case basis to control auto execution.
-However, you may forget to set this, or open a file without going through the File Browser -- so you can change the default (described next).
+Since you may forget to set this, or may open a file without going through the File Browser, you can change the default (described next).

 Setting Defaults